m-shimizu/MyDIffDrivePlugin/README.md

     $ make

 ## Add the plugin tag in your model.sdf.
-You can add below codes into your model.sdf to use your MyDIffDrivePlugin.
+You can add below codes after <joint> tags in your model.sdf to use your MyDIffDrivePlugin.

 ```
     <plugin filename="libMyDiffDrivePlugin.so" name="diff_drive">